sergeych/node-prego/README.md

 Prego postgres access module for Node.js
 ========================================

 *Prego* is currently in a beta stage.
 Some interfaces may be changed and tests are not yet complete.
-You can expermient and use it at your own risk.
+You can experiment and use it at your own risk.
 Prego it is in rapid development being a part of several projects in progress.

 Prego is a tiny coffeescript library (usable with javascript too) that simplifies Postgres database access and